 Frank Ruderman is the Executive Chairman of CardioRisk Laboratories.
 Prior to joining CardioRisk Laboratories, Mr. Ruderman was the President and CEO of Berkeley Heart Labs where he led the company to over $100MM in revenue from just over $1MM.
 Mr. Ruderman orchestrated the sale of Berkeley Heart Labs to Celera, a publically traded company, for $195MM.
 Mr. Ruderman had been a consultant and a director of Genomyx from its founding at Genentech with Human Genome Project funding, later acting as President/CEO and CFO.
 Genomyx was sold to Beckman Instruments.
 He founded and acted President, COO and a Director of Physiometrix, which went public at a $60MM valuation.
 Mr. Ruderman also helped to found two additional medical device companies, Intella Interventional (private) and Cardiac Pathways (public at a $200MM valuation) as spin-outs of Physiometrix.
 Mr. Ruderman served as a Board member, President, COO and CFO of American Bionetics, which saw revenue growth of 5x and its stock price increased to a high of 8x, the IPO price.
 The Company was sold to BioGenex after finalizing two acquisitions and completing joint ventures with Millipore and Dupont.
 He served as a member of the Board and the first President/CEO of Mast Immunosystems, which was sold to Hitachi.
 Before that, Mr. Ruderman served in various domestic and international corporate executive positions with Pfizer Pharmaceuticals, Pfizer Diagnostics and Millipore.
 Mr. Ruderman has an M.B.A. from the Amos Tuck School of Business at Dartmouth College, an M.A. in vascular physiology from Boston University, and a B.S. in biology from Tufts University.

 Chief Executive Officer

-Executive Vice President, Business Development
+Vice President, Sales and Business Development